swhite005/iris42-shift-bid/terms.md

 ## Contact

-Questions can be directed to SWhite@hbpd.org.
+Questions can be directed to iris42hb@gmail.com.

 ---

-Huntington Beach Police Department · Internal workforce scheduling use only.
+Personal scheduling tool · Not affiliated with any employer or agency.